Using natural solutions so people and nature can thrive together.

-The Nature Conservancy has established a global cities program and a network of 20 cities in the U.S. with the goal of changing the relationship between cities and nature.
-We know using natural solutions to many of the challenges facing urban areas can create more livable communities and a world where people and nature thrive together.
+The Nature Conservancy has established a global cities program and a network of 24 urban conservation programs in the U.S. with the goal of changing the relationship between cities and nature.
+We know using natural solutions to address many of the challenges facing urban areas can create more livable communities and a world where people and nature thrive together.

 In Wilmington, our strategies include promoting nature-based solutions to address a wide variety of social and environmental challenges and demonstrating the efficacy of our projects through sound research and evaluation.
 We are also working to inspire the next generation of environmental stewards and engage residents in citizen science research to improve water quality and the health of urban forests.
 Finally, we are working with the City and community partners to develop policies that tackle the challenge of making Wilmington a more sustainable place to live.

-In April 2018, The Nature Conservancy in Delaware partnered with the City of Wilmington, the Delaware Center for Horticulture (DCH), Wilmington Neighborhood Conservancy Land Bank and Creative District Wilmington to clean and improve a vacant lot in West Center City using best practices in public greening.
+The Nature Conservancy recently partnered with the City of Wilmington, the Delaware Center for Horticulture (DCH), Wilmington Neighborhood Conservancy Land Bank and Creative District Wilmington to clean and improve a vacant lot in West Center City using best practices in public greening.

 “This joint effort is a wonderful example of people with a common objective coming together to help make Wilmington a cleaner, more attractive city, and also improve the quality of life for the residents of West Center City,” said Wilmington Mayor Mike Purzycki.

 Work at the 5th and Madison Street lot began with DCH’s Branches to Chances trainees planting eight trees, generously donated by Mt.
 Cuba Center, and participants in the Challenge Program installed a wooden fence around the perimeter of the lot.
-The lot cleanup, made possible through a grant of about $15,000 to the Delaware Center for Horticulture by The Nature Conservancy, is the first of several lot projects scheduled for the West Center City area.
+The lot cleanup is the first of several greening projects scheduled for the West Center City area.
 “Working with partners we hope to turn vacant lots into productive uses the community desires,” says Maria Dziembowska, Director of Urban Conservation for The Nature Conservancy in Delaware.

 The Brandywine-Christina watershed provides over 100 million gallons daily to 500,000 area residents.
 Yet most of its waterways are unsafe for recreation and water treatment is costly.
-A water fund would coordinate the financing and prioritizing of conservation projects in the watershed—often at a cost far lower than traditional efforts.
+The Revolving Water Fund will coordinate the financing and prioritizing of conservation projects in the watershed—often at a cost far lower than traditional efforts.
 That’s good news to any area resident who turns on their drinking water tap.

 South Wilmington Wetland Park

-Stream Stewards is a Citizen Science program designed to engage people of all ages and backgrounds in watershed stewardship.
-Adult volunteers are invited to sign up for a series of training sessions to learn how to monitor the water quality of streams that flow through First State National Historical Park to Brandywine Creek.
-A curriculum is being developed for students and their families to become engaged in water quality monitoring near their schools and homes.
-All participants will learn about stewardship opportunities for improving the health of their watersheds, and contributing to conservation in their communities.
+Stream Stewards is a program designed to engage people of all ages and backgrounds in taking care of their waterways.
+Adult volunteers are invited to sign up for a series of training sessions and actively participate in monitoring the water quality of streams that flow through First State National Historical Park to Brandywine Creek.
+A curriculum is being developed for students and their families to become engaged in water quality monitoring near their schools and homes in Wilmington.
+Participants will learn about stewardship opportunities for improving the health of their watersheds, and contributing to conservation action in their communities.